First Party System: Washington administration (1789–1797)

-Hamilton built a national network of supporters that emerged about 1792–93 as the Federalist Party.
-In response, Jefferson and James Madison built a network of supporters of the republic in Congress and in the states that emerged in 1792–93 as the Democratic-Republican Party.
 The elections of 1792 were the first contested on anything resembling a partisan basis.
 In most states, the congressional elections were recognized in some sense, as Jefferson strategist John Beckley put it, as a "struggle between the Treasury department and the republican interest".
 In New York, the race for governor was organized along these lines.
 The candidates were John Jay, who was a Hamiltonian, and incumbent George Clinton, who was allied with Jefferson and the Republicans.

 In 1793, the first Democratic-Republican Societies were formed.
-They supported the French Revolution, which had just seen the execution of King Louis XVI, and generally supported the Jeffersonian cause.
+They supported the French Revolution, which had just seen the execution of Louis XVI, and generally supported the Jeffersonian cause.
 The word "democrat" was proposed by Citizen Genêt for the societies, and the Federalists ridiculed Jefferson's friends as "democrats".
 After Washington denounced the societies as unrepublican, they mostly faded away.

 In 1793, war broke out between England, France, and their European allies.
 The Jeffersonians favored France and pointed to the 1778 treaty that was still in effect.
 Washington and his unanimous cabinet (including Jefferson) decided the treaty did not bind the U.S. to enter the war; instead Washington proclaimed neutrality.

 When war threatened with Britain in 1794, Washington sent John Jay to negotiate the Jay Treaty with Britain; it was signed in late 1794, and ratified in 1795.
 It averted a possible war and settled many (but not all) of the outstanding issues between the U.S. and Britain.
 The Jeffersonians vehemently denounced the treaty, saying it threatened to undermine republicanism by giving the aristocratic British and their Federalist allies too much influence.
 The fierce debates over the Jay Treaty in 1794–96, according to William Nisbet Chambers, nationalized politics and turned a faction in Congress into a nationwide party.
 To fight the treaty the Jeffersonians "established coordination in activity between leaders at the capital, and leaders, actives and popular followings in the states, counties and towns".